-1. A holding tank for industrial/commercial waste shall be installed only when it is permitted by and is in conformance with standards and safeguards established by the Administrative Authority and the Health Officer to prevent anticipated surface or subsurface contamination or pollution, damage to the public sewer, or other hazardous or nuisance condition.
+A holding tank for industrial/commercial waste shall be installed only when it is permitted by and is in conformance with standards and safeguards established by the Administrative Authority and the Health Officer to prevent anticipated surface or subsurface contamination or pollution, damage to the public sewer, or other hazardous or nuisance condition.

-2. Holding tanks for domestic waste shall only be permitted when existing OWTS has failed and replacement OWTS is not feasible due to setback restrictions and/or geologic features.
+2. Holding tanks for all-domestic or residential waste shall be prohibited only be permitted when existing OWTS has failed and replacement OWTS is not feasible due to setback restrictions and/or geologic features.